Updated on

 How to build a free SQL GUI

-This isn’t surprising as efficiently managing and interacting with databases is vital for any data-driven business.
-SQL serves as the foundation for accessing and manipulating data within these databases — after all, it is the language used to speak with data in databases.
+SQL serves as the foundation for accessing and manipulating data within certain databases.
 However, executing SQL queries or directly working with SQL databases can be challenging, especially for those with little to no technical knowledge.

 What is SQL?